Sunvigation

 Hi, I'm Sun.

-I read Korean saju from a small studio in Seoul.
-I write every reading by hand — no algorithms, no templates, no AI shortcuts.
+I read Korean saju and feng shui from Gimcheon, a quiet mountain village in the south of Korea.
+Every reading is read and finalized by me personally — one chart, one question, one person at a time.
 If you're here, you probably have a question that won't leave you alone.
 That's exactly the kind of question your chart was built to answer.

 The story